-On the 17th of December 2011 Ron Gibson knew something was not right.
+On December 17th, 2011 Ron Gibson knew something was not right.
 He had been experiencing severe abdominal pain, so bad he decided he would sleep in the spare room so his wife Jan could get a good night’s sleep.

 Ron Gibson and his family live in regional Victoria in a small town, Ararat.
-Ararat appears to have all the services you need, but like most regional cities in Australia, the range of services is often limited and patients and their families are forced to travel long distances.
+Ararat appears to have all the services you need, but like most regional cities in Australia, access to specialist health care services is limited.

 Ron stayed awake most of that night thinking he may have had a bad case of gastroenteritis.
 The pain became so excruciating that Ron drove himself to the Ararat hospital where he was told to go home and sleep it off.

 ‘When I woke up in the morning and saw Ron in more pain then the night before we headed back to the hospital, we knew it was more than just a virus’, Jan recalls.

 Ron spent a week in the Ararat hospital without improvement before Jan demanded that the doctor run some tests to find an answer as to why Ron was becoming more and more unwell.